dralgroup/mlatom/README.md

 ## About

 MLatom was founded by [Pavlo O. Dral](http://dr-dral.com) on 10 September 2013, who continues to lead its development.
-It is open-source under the MIT license (modified to request proper citation) and supported by [Aitomistic](https://aitomistic.com).
+It is open-source under the Apache License 2.0 and supported by [Aitomistic](https://aitomistic.com).